kubes2020/node-db2-guided/README.md

 - create a 'connection.js' file that uses 'knexfile.js' to pick the 'development' configuration object.
 - use the 'connection' file inside 'fruits-router' (call it 'db') as the means to access the database.
 - run the server and do a GET to 'localhost:5000/api/fruits'

+** MANTRAS **

+- every table MUST have a Primary Key.
+- every change to the database schema (structure) NEEDS a new migration

+**Migrations**

+- create a migration: 'knex migrate:make <migration_name>
+- run all pending migrations: 'knex migrate:latest'